A functional limit theorem for additive functionals: Wright-Fisher Diffusions

-Finally, we appeal to the general general theory of one-dimensional diffusions (see \cite[Section II.1, par.~10., pp.~18-19]{BorSal02}), which states that $\vpm_n$ is the unique, up to a multiplicative constant, decreasing solution to \eqref{ode-wf} (no boundary conditions needed).
-Therefore, $\vpm_n$ and $\um$ agree on $(0,1)$, up to a multiplicative constant.
-By continuity, the same is true on $[0,1]$. \end{proof}
+Finally, we appeal to the general theory of one-dimensional diffusions (see \cite[Section II.1, par.~10., pp.~18-19]{BorSal02}), which states that $\vpm_n$ is the unique, up to a multiplicative constant, decreasing solution to \eqref{ode-wf} (no boundary conditions needed).
+Therefore, $\vpm_n$ and $\um_n$ agree on $(0,1)$, up to a multiplicative constant.
+By continuity, the same is holds on $[0,1]$. \end{proof}